-The rules dealing with U.S. federal, state, and local income taxation are constantly under review by persons involved in the legislative process and by the Internal Revenue Service and the U.S. Treasury Department.
+The rules dealing with U.S. federal, state, and local income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
 Changes to tax laws (which changes may have retroactive application) could adversely affect us or holders of our common stock.
 In recent years, many such changes have been made and changes are likely to continue to occur in the future.
-For example, on March 27, 2020, President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security Act" or the CARES Act, which included certain changes in tax law intended to stimulate the U.S. economy in light of the COVID-19 coronavirus outbreak, including temporary beneficial changes to the treatment of net operating losses, interest deductibility limitations and payroll tax matters.
+For example, on March 27, 2020, President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security Act" or the CARES Act, which included certain changes in tax law intended to stimulate the U.S. economy in light of the COVID-19 pandemic, including temporary beneficial changes to the treatment of net operating losses, interest deductibility limitations and payroll tax matters.
+On December 27, 2020, President Trump signed into law the "Consolidated Appropriations Act", which included additional stimulus relief for the COVID-19 pandemic in the form of modifications to the refundable employee retention credit under the CARES Act and credit extenders, and spending bill for the 2021 fiscal year.
+On March 11, 2021, President Biden signed into law the "American Rescue Plan Act" ("ARPA"), which included extenders to the refundable employee retention credit under the CARES Act and limitations to executive compensation effective for tax years beginning after 2026.
 Future changes in tax laws could have a material adverse effect on our business, cash flow, financial condition or results of operations.
 We urge investors to consult with their legal and tax advisers regarding the implications of potential changes in tax laws on an investment in our common stock.